spack/spack/lib/spack/docs/contribution_guide.rst

    There is also a ``run-doc-tests`` script in the Quality Assurance directory.
    The only difference between running this script and running ``make`` by hand is that the script will exit immediately if it encounters an error or warning.
    This is necessary for Travis CI.
-If you made a lot of documentation tests, it is much quicker to run ``make`` by hand so that you can see all of the warnings at once.
+If you made a lot of documentation changes, it is much quicker to run ``make`` by hand so that you can see all of the warnings at once.